OpenIndex/RemoteSupportTool/README.md

 decided to build our own solution to fit this gap.
 From a customer perspective this application behaves similar to the
 [UltraVNC Single Click](http://www.uvnc.com/products/uvnc-sc.html) solution -
-but it also provides encryption and supports Linux and Mac OS X.
+but it also provides encryption and supports Linux and macOS.

 In addition we wanted to make this program customizable for other companies.
 A company may compile a custom configuration into the application.
 This makes it